-Chamber music highlights include performances with members of Camerata Pacifica, the Muir String Quartet, and the St. Petersburg String Quartet.
-Jacob was the violist of the critically acclaimed Vinca String Quartet, with whom he won special mention at the Borciani International Quartet Competition.
-As the founding violist of the Erato Quartet, he won top prize at the Coleman Chamber Music Competition.
-Jacob performs regularly with Manchester Summer Chamber Music.
-Other summer festival appearances include the Aspen Music Festival, Tanglewood, the Music Academy of the West, and the Casalmaggiore International Music Festival.
+Jacob has appeared on stage with such diverse acts as A Far Cry, Yo-Yo Ma, Suzanne Vega, Herbie Hancock, Quincy Jones, and The Temptations, among others.
+Additional chamber music highlights include performances with Camerata Pacifica, the Muir String Quartet, and the St. Petersburg String Quartet.
+Jacob was the violist of the critically acclaimed Vinca String Quartet, which won special mention at the 2008 Borciani International Quartet Competition.
+Prior to that he was the founding violist of the Erato Quartet, which won top prize at the 2001 Coleman Chamber Music Competition.

 Jacob is passionate about sharing the joy and relevance of music to audiences and students regardless of age, background, or knowledge base.
-To that end, he has taught music appreciation courses at multiple universities.
-In addition, he served for four years as orchestra conductor and strings teacher for iCAN (Incredible Children’s Art Network), an after-school free access music program based in Santa Barbara, CA. While in the Vinca Quartet, Jacob co-founded the non-profit organization Music Haven to bring music access to underprivileged neighborhoods in New Haven, CT.
+To that end, he served for four years as orchestra conductor and strings teacher for iCAN (Incredible Children’s Art Network), an after-school free access music program based in Santa Barbara, CA. While in the Vinca Quartet, Jacob co-founded the non-profit organization Music Haven to bring music access to underprivileged neighborhoods in New Haven, CT.
 Jacob coordinated the volunteer music programs for Santa Barbara Partners in Education, served as the Instrumental Program Coordinator at the Music Academy of the West, and worked as program annotator for the Yale School of Music.

 In his spare time, Jacob is likely to be found hiking, cooking, bowling (high score: 289), or following his beloved Cincinnati sports teams.
-He lives with his wife, Shannon McCue, in Tuscaloosa.
+He lives with his wife, Shannon McCue, and their son, Isaac, in Tuscaloosa.